Top 24 Financial Literacy Quotes for Students

 – Warren Buffett, business magnate

-Buffett, one of the world’s most successful investors, advocates for multiple income streams.
+Buffett advocates for multiple income streams.
 For students, this might mean combining a part-time job with side hustles like tutoring, freelancing, or selling products online.
 Multiple income sources provide security (if you lose one, you still have others) and potentially faster wealth building than relying solely on a traditional job.
 Even small additional income streams teach you valuable skills about generating revenue.

 Saving Money Quotes